PhylumChordata/UEFI-Tuts/README.md

 More Tuts Coming soon... ( **NOTE : The order of this list is subject to change** )

     * Get File Info
 	* Query Supported Resolutions
     * Change Resolution
+	* Reading Raw Sectors from Drive
+	* Writing Raw Sectors to Drive
     * Print String ( With our new font )
     * PCI
     * Transfer to test Kernel and Exit Boot Services
 	* Format and Partition drive with the EFI Environment
 	* Operating System Installation with just the EFI Environment

 ![Current Progress](progress.png)